contentful/slash-developers/docs/references/errors.md

 The API has a set of well-defined errors that it responds with if something didn't work out.

 {:.table}
-HTTP Status Code   |Error Code       |Description
+HTTP status code   |Error code       |Description
 -------------------|-----------------|--------------------------------------
 `400 Bad Request`  |`BadRequestError`|The request was malformed or it is missing a required parameter.
 `400 Invalid query`|`InvalidQueryError`|The request contained invalid or unknown query parameters.